HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Laudrup’s latter period at the club coincided with a fall-out with Cruyff, however, and after not being selected for the 1994 European Cup final amid the three foreign player ruling, he moved on.

-The playmaker made the controversial move to arch-rivals Real Madrid and to the Bernabeu, where he immediately inspired the capital club to league title success, ending Barca’s stranglehold on Spanish football and winning his fifth consecutive top-flight title.
+The playmaker made the controversial move to arch-rivals Real Madrid, where he immediately inspired the capital club to league title success, ending Barca’s stranglehold on Spanish football and winning his fifth consecutive top-flight title.

 Despite spending just two seasons at Real, Laudrup was voted as the 12th greatest player in the club’s illustrious history in 2002.